britecharts/britecharts/src/doc/how-to-guides/migration-guide-2-to-3.md

 # Migration Guide from version 2 to version 3
 In February 2022, we released version 3.0 of Britecharts.
-The new version fixes many bugs, improves loading and animation performance, and adds a lot of new small features.
-We also introduced many breaking changes aimed to make more consistent the component's APIs and data shapes.
+The new version fixes many bugs, improves loading and animation performance, and adds minor features.
+We also introduced many breaking changes to make the component's APIs and data shapes more consistent.

-We recommend to migrate as soon as possible to get all these benefits.
+We recommend migrating as soon as possible to get all these benefits.
 For that, we have prepared the following migration guide.

 ## Migration Steps
-Most of the migration tasks involve changing accessor names, but there are also changes on how we load the modules.
+Most of the migration tasks involve changing accessor names, but there are also changes in how we load the modules.
 Follow these steps to get your application updated in no time:

 ### Breaking changes
 1. Update the way you load the charts

+We moved Britecharts internally from the outdated AMD modules into ES Modules, which changed how you will import the components.
+See below some examples:

 ```js
 // Version 2